kastle-lab/KGWRAPS/README.md

 3. Identify knowledge gaps and make predictions about the relationships between polymer properties and experimental conditions.

 ## More Information
-More details about the topic this project explores can be found in the Defense Associated Graduate Student Innovators (DAGSI) Topic # RX24-22 while more information about the project itself can be found in the proposal.
+More details about the topic this project explores can be found in the Defense Associated Graduate Student Innovators (DAGSI) Topic # [RX24-22](https://github.com/kastle-lab/KGWRAPS/blob/master/RX22-24.pdf) while more information about the project itself can be found in the [proposal](https://github.com/kastle-lab/KGWRAPS/blob/master/2024_dagsi_kgwraps.pdf).

 ## Contributors
-Sponsor: Dr. Jeffrey Ethier
+AFRL Sponsor: Dr. Jeffrey Ethier
 Principal Investigator: Dr. Cogan Shimizu
 Student: Anmol Saini